Devashish-Mishra-2003/Pawdentify/README.md

 Overview
 --------

-Pawdentify is a web application that uses artificial intelligence to identify dog breeds from images and provides comprehensive breed information.
+AI Breed Classifier is a web application that uses artificial intelligence to identify dog breeds from images and provides comprehensive breed information.
 Built with React and FastAPI, it offers instant breed identification with 89% accuracy across 120+ breeds.

 Features
 --------